Greil: People of all walks of life are taking part in solutions

 Associations are an asset to other institutions, if viewed this way, because of their quick, agile response in mobilizing the caring capacities of locals.
 And at their best they can mobilize many more people than paid systems can achieve.

-Amy Greil is community development educator and associate professor with Kenosha County UW-Extension.
+Amy Greil serves as the community, natural resources and economic development educator with the Kenosha County UW-Extension office.

 Get local news delivered to your inbox!